eanderson-ei/utilization-tracker-2/README.md

   - [ ] fix total column 'Project' key error
 - [x] Set calendar min to April 2020
 - [ ] Export Time Entries
+- [x] Notebook predict_utilization and optimize
+- [x] Remove hardcoded meh lookup
+- [x] Concatenate all hour reports and hours entries
+- [x] Check performance of data loaded from sheets, if poor replace with sql calls on database (use date-picker and select-name as inputs to sql call)
+- [ ] Copy compile_hours notebook to compile_hours script
+- [ ] Run with new data
+- [ ] Test & deploy

 *Long term*